 - You are on a full-time further education course at Furness College

-If you are aged 19 or over and have a low household income, you may be eligible for the adult bursary which is paid each week.
+If you are aged 19 or over and have a low household income, you may be eligible for the adult financial support which is paid each week.
 To apply please ask Student Services for an application form.

-You can apply for this adult bursary if:
+You can apply for this adult financial support if:

 - Your course will lead to your first full Level 2 or first Level 3 qualification